 Skip to main content

-The Affordable Housing Action Strategy is an citywide initiative to address our housing affordability crisis through 27 strategic actions defined by the City and our stakeholders.
+The Affordable Housing Action Strategy is an initiative to address our housing affordability crisis through 27 strategic actions defined by the City and our stakeholders.

 Affordable housing is key to the health and wellbeing of Tacoma individuals and families, from knowing ones’ belongings are secure to children attending the same school each year.
 It is core to the vibrancy of Tacoma’s neighborhoods, allowing residents to participate in and nurture the cultural richness of Tacoma.
 And yet, in the last ten years home prices in Tacoma have nearly tripled, rents have nearly doubled (Sources: Zillow Home Value Index and Observed Rent Index).
 This leaves little money left over for other necessary expenses.